aieng-lab/gradiend/docs/tutorials/data-generation.md

 # Tutorial: Data generation

 This tutorial is **Part 1** of the detailed workflow.
-You will create training and neutral data from raw text using `TextPredictionDataCreator`.
+You will create training and neutral data from raw text using [`TextPredictionDataCreator`][gradiend.data.text.prediction.creator.TextPredictionDataCreator].
-The output is later fed into `TextPredictionTrainer` in [Tutorial: Training](training.md) (see also [Data handling](../guides/data-handling.md)).
+The output is later fed into [`TextPredictionTrainer`][gradiend.trainer.text.prediction.trainer.TextPredictionTrainer] in [Tutorial: Training](training.md) (see also [Data handling](../guides/data-handling.md)).

 We use **German definite articles** as the running example: their form depends on **gender** and **case** (e.g. masculine nominative, feminine dative).
 For a study of how language models encode these distinctions (and whether they rely on rules or memorization), see [Understanding or Memorizing?
 A Case Study of German Definite Articles in Language Models](https://arxiv.org/abs/2601.09313), which uses GRADIEND on this kind of data.